Fast facts – RTA Form 11 Notice to remedy breach

 (d) another matter, if the reasonable cost of rectifying the matter exceeds 1 week’s rent for the premises.

 Entry can occur within 14 days after the end of the allowed remedy period by providing 24 hours’ notice on the Form 9 entry notice.

 REIQ members can contact the Property Management Support Service for advice by calling 3249 7347 or emailing email@example.com.

 Invest in your property management career.
-Become an REIQ member in 2020.
+Become an REIQ member.